 Project & Money Management

-Many people don’t realize that wedding planning and coordination is very much a test of both your project management and your money management skills.
+Many people don’t realize that wedding planning and coordination is very much a test of both your project management and money management skills.
 If budgeting isn’t your strong suit, use a budget tool to help you along the way.
-Budgeting is a huge part of wedding planning, so sharpen your skills anyway you can—this includes attending available courses, sitting in on online webinars, etc.
+Budgeting is a huge part of wedding planning, so sharpen your skills anyway you can.
+This includes attending available courses, sitting in on online webinars, etc.

 As far as project management goes, train yourself to be an over-communicator.
-Tell people exactly what to expect and when—and ensure your process is clear from the very beginning.
+Tell people exactly what to expect and when, ensuring your process is clear from the very beginning.
 Aisle Planner has great collaboration tools for this very purpose.
-Remember, creating a consistent workflow and sticking to that workflow is a great way to ensure your clients know what steps to expect when—and setting expectations from the get-go is imperative to successful project management.
+Creating a consistent workflow and sticking to that workflow is a great way to ensure your clients know what steps to expect and when.
+And, setting expectations from the get-go is imperative to successful project management.

-Overall, in many ways breaking into the wedding planning industry is pretty similar to breaking into any industry out there.
-You have to do your research, brand yourself and work hard to build a network.
 Keep in mind that good growth is always slow and controlled, so don’t get disappointed if business isn’t booming within months of opening.
-And, above all else, remember that there’s nothing wrong with being new.
+Above all else, remember that there’s nothing wrong with being new.
 Everyone was new at once, and everyone has faced the same challenges along the way—and, as always, your Aisle Planner community is here to help!